mraflya1204/automatedFeeds/README.md

 10. Display Timeline
 Finally, the system displays the user’s optimized timeline, which represents the sequence of events or feeds based on the selected path.
 ## Instruction how to run, and sample input and output.

+Open the project (this repo) in a Java-compatible IDE.

+Open graphExec Class, and run it.

 When you run the program, it will ask you to input some several options, whether to terminate the process, view the feeds, or tweet something.

 ![image](https://github.com/user-attachments/assets/fcee81a7-33dd-4ff9-bcba-d0c531c99042)